SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    the default access level of “internal”, or can be marked as “private” if you wish to hide them from other parts of the framework's internal code.
+   You only need to mark an entity as “public” if you want it to become part of your framework's API.

 .. _AccessControl_AccessControlSyntax: